kirubarajan/blog/src/pages/embeddings/index.md

 # A Gentle Introduction to Word Embeddings
 > Fun with Natural  Language Processing’s “Secret Sauce“

 Computers don’t understand the nuances of language.
-It’s because they only understand numbers and, as you can imagine, it’s impossible for us to enumerate every single nuance in understanding human language (let alone as numbers).
+It's because they only understand numbers and, as you can imagine, it’s impossible for us to enumerate every single nuance in understanding human language (let alone as numbers).
 But, we’ve seen a lot of progress in recent years of computers understanding language.
 So how do these work?
 More specifically, how are these system representing words as *numbers*?

-In this post, we’re going to talk about one of the most interesting advances in machine learning and natural language processing: *word embeddings*.
+In this post, we’re going to talk about one of the coolest advances in machine learning and natural language processing: *word embeddings*.

 ## Representation
 So how do we represent one of the most basic units of natural language, **words**?
 If this is the first time you’ve thought about this, you might be tempted to say the appropriate data structure is obviously a string!
 However, this comes with some design considerations: